By Silvina Rodriguez Picaro

 Notably, this article is not exclusively for those just starting off.
 A brand name can make it or break it for your company, and if you feel like yours is just not working, revisit why you chose that name in the first place.
 It is never too late to re-name, re-brand, and regain traction in your market.
 The South Beach Diet, for example, did not always have that catchy, memorable, and evocative brand name; it was originally called the Modified Carbohydrate Diet, a name so forgettable that they did not sell (or really, skyrocket) until they changed it!

-No matter what stage you are at in your business, a great brand name can be created.
-I hope you find this guide useful.
-You can always contact me, or one of our naming specialists at SRP if you need more help to create a powerful brand name that delivers ROI!
+No matter what stage you are at in your business, a great brand name can make a huge difference.
+I hope you find this guide useful to help you create a powerful brand name that delivers ROI!